vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 Status: draft
 Summary: Michael Natterer gets interviewed by other GIMP developers

 GIMP is [Free Software](https://www.gnu.org/philosophy/free-sw.html), but even before this, it is people: the ones who create it, the ones who create _with_ it… We don't have accurate statistics and we take pride on not gathering your data.
-Yet we know (because there are various other websites who have logged partial statistics over the years) that this is a widely used piece of software, by millions of people around the world.
+Yet we know (through other websites that have logged partial statistics over the years) that this is a widely used piece of software, by millions of people around the world.
 So wouldn't it be neat to meet some of the individuals who make this project come alive?

 Some people might expect that there's a huge company behind GIMP, but this is not the case.
 GIMP has always been developed by a handful of random people scattered around the world, most are volunteers and none of them work on it full-time.
 As an insider myself, I've wanted to launch a series of interviews with the many awesome people I've met since I started contributing.
 So who better to start with than our own benevolent dictator, GIMP maintainer, and the biggest code contributor: **Michael Natterer**, aka "mitch".